 On the date of this prospectus, we entered into a new \$500.0 million credit facility with Morgan Stanley Senior Funding, Inc. and Bank of America, N.A., as agents for a syndicate of lenders which is contingent on the consummation of this offering, and is comprised of a \$200.0 million term loan A facility, a \$225.0 million term loan B facility, which will be issued at a discount of 0.5% of the principal amount resulting in proceeds of approximately \$223.88 million, and a \$75.0 million revolving credit facility (under which there will be no drawings on the date of the closing of this offering).
-Outstanding borrowings under the credit facility will accrue interest at (i) the base rate plus a fixed margin of 1.50% in the case of the term loan A facility and the revolving facility and 2.00% in the case of the term loan B facility or (ii) LIBOR plus a fixed margin of 2.50% in the case of the term loan A facility and the revolving facility and 3.00% in the case of the term loan B facility, in each case subject to interest rate step downs based on the achievement of consolidated leverage ratio (as defined in the credit facility) conditions.
+Outstanding borrowings under the credit facility will accrue interest at (i) the base rate plus a fixed margin of 1.50% in the case of the term loan A facility and the revolving facility and 2.00% in the case of the term loan B facility, in each case subject to interest rate step downs based on the achievement of consolidated leverage ratio (as defined in the credit facility) conditions.
 The term loan A facility and the term loan B facility will mature on November 20, 2012 and November 20, 2014, respectively.
-Simultaneously with the completion of this offering, we intend to borrow \$425.0 million (the full amount of the term loans) under the credit facility and use the proceeds remaining from this offering after paying the balance of the demand note will be used for general corporate purposes.
+Simultaneously with the completion of this offering, we intend to borrow \$425.0 million (the full amount of the term loans) under the credit facility and use the proceeds to pay a portion of the \$625.9 million demand note held by Morgan Stanley.
+The balance of the demand note will be paid with the net proceeds of this offering.
+The proceeds remaining from this offering after paying the balance of the demand note will be used for general corporate purposes.
 The revolving credit facility is available for working capital requirements and other general corporate purposes (including the financing of permitted acquisitions), subject to certain conditions, and matures on November 20, 2012.
-We have engaged an affiliate of Morgan Stanley and Banc of America Securities LLC as joint lead arrangers for the credit facility.
-For a description of certain provisions of our credit facility, see "Management's Discussion and Analysis of Financial C
+We have engaged an affiliate of Morgan Stanley and Banc of America Securities LLC as joint lead arrangers for the credit facility, and Capital Resources."